-What is a Merchant Cash Advance?4th July 2017
+What is a Merchant Cash Advance?Published on 4th July 2017 - Last update on 23rd November 2018

 Business owners have never had it so great when it comes to arranging finance for their businesses.
 From Business Loans and Asset Refinance to Invoice Finance solutions, the array of choice on offer is vast and continues to grow wider by the day.
 However, with so much to consider, understanding how each business finance product can work alongside your business can be time-consuming and frustrating.
 But one product that confuses potential borrowers more than any other is the Merchant Cash Advance.
 So to clarify, the business finance experts at Rangewell are here answering the question: ‘What is a Merchant Cash Advance?’